Dedicated Orlando Business Litigation Attorneys Ready To Assist You

 - Set up written agreements to govern the operation of your business;

-- Get all agreements with clients, contractors, suppliers, etc. in writing (word of mouth is not sufficient);
+- Get all agreements with clients, contractors, suppliers, etc, in writing (handshake deals are not sufficient);

 - Hire a lawyer to draft or review your contracts;